 Periodically, Innovation Challenge Fund launches theme based rounds and issues a call for proposals.
 Eligibility criteria, including who can apply, are set in accordance with the problem that Karandaaz seeks to solve in a particular challenge round.
 A two-stage process is followed for selecting innovators.
 Initially, expressions of interest (EOI) are invited.
 Shortlisted innovators submit full business plans and present before a selection committee.
 Winners are supported with funding from Karandaaz.
 Post award, ICF works with innovators to transform their ideas into tested, commercially viable solutions.
 By demonstrating success in solving entrenched exclusions and challenges of access to finance and entrepreneurship through a commercial approach, ICF aims to stimulate the market and create knowledge spill overs across industry players.

 Status: Applications closed.

 The first round of Karandaaz Pakistan’s Innovation Challenge Fund focused on improving the current mechanism of foreign remittances from Pakistani workers working in different parts of the world.
-Three projects are being supported under ICF Round 1 through grants:
+Two projects are being supported under ICF Round 1 through grants: